SUBMISSION TO RULES: Every player releases and waives any and all rights of judicial or non-judicial review of the judgment of the Commissioner.

 around home plate.

 Protests: Game protests must be reported to the Plate Umpire prior to the first play after the decision protested.
 The games protests or ejection protests must be submitted in writing to, and received by, the Commissioner not later than 24 hours after the conclusion of the game.
-A protest fee of $10 must be paid with the protest, which may be refunded, in whole or in part, if the protest is successful.
+A protest fee of $15 must be paid with the protest, which may be refunded, in whole or in part, if the protest is successful.
 Protests shall be heard by the Commissioner and the Managers, or their designees.

 The half-inning shall end at the conclusion of the play during which the 5th run is scored.

-The rule of other baseball programs that a pitcher may move from the mound to another defensive position and return to the mound during that inning shall not apply.
+The rule of other baseball programs that a pitcher may move from the mound to another defensive position and return to the mound during

 Any questions about the rules or their application should be answered before play continues.